bytebase/bytebase.com-old/content/docs/en/get-started/quick-start.md

 title: Quick Start (5 mins Test)
 ---

-## Overview

 In this guide, you'll use **"Bytebase Test Suite"** (one Bytebase and two MySQL instances) to get familiar with the product in the quickest way.

 ## Prerequisites

-Before starting, make sure you have installed Docker.
-You can click [here](https://www.docker.com/get-started/) to get Docker.
+Before starting, make sure you have installed [Docker](https://www.docker.com/get-started/).

 ## Procedure